Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 To run this project on this DSVM, first ssh into the VM, then run these steps:
 ```
+Set the above environment variables in your shell.

 $ git config --global user.name  "<your-name>"
 $ git config --global user.email "<your-email-address>"
 $ git clone git@github.com:Azure-Samples/azure-cosmos-db-graph-npm-bom-sample.git